Skip to content

 I tried doing the same on another laptop with an i3 processor, 8 GB RAM with 1 TB HDD, the total time the software took to keep the platform ready for me was around 1 minute.

-Same thing happened with rendering.
+The same thing happened with rendering.
 The rendering speed improved by 50%.
 I have found two more articles for you to know more about the benefits of SSD for rendering and overall video editing performance.

 1. 256 GB SSD